For the latest medical advice, visit NHS.uk/Coronavirus.

 Self-Employed Income Support Scheme

-The Government are launching the Self-Employed Income Support Scheme, paying self-employed people who have been adversely affected by coronavirus a grant worth 80 per cent of their average monthly profits over the last three years, up to £2,500 a month, for three months – but the scheme will be extended if necessary.
-Self-employed people who are eligible will be contacted by HMRC directly, asked to fill out a simple online form, and HMRC will pay the grant directly into their bank account.
+The Government has launched the Self-Employed Income Support Scheme, paying self-employed people who have been adversely affected by coronavirus a grant worth 80 per cent of their average monthly profits over the last three years, paid out in a single instalment and capped at £7,500.

 Employment and Support Allowance